 Preview | Queens Park Rangers U21s v Swansea City U21s

-Swansea City Under-21s will look to continue their strong run of form on Tuesday evening when they travel to west London to take on Queens Park Rangers at the Powerday Stadium.
-(7pm kick-off).
+Swansea City Under-21s are back in Professional Development League action this evening as they travel to the Powerday Stadium to take on Queens Park Rangers (7pm kick-off).